RCSI Bahrain staff

 RCSI Bahrain executive biographies

-Stephen Harrison-Mirfield was appointed Chief Operating Officer in 2013.
-He is responsible for the oversight of all internal operational functions that support the programmes of the University.
-In addition, the COO supports the further development and implementation of policy and structure of RCSI.
+Stephen Harrison-Mirfield was appointed Chief Operating Officer in 2013 and has been nominated Managing Director since 2022.
+He is responsible for the running of the University from a business and operational perspective.
+Additionally, the COO drives the continuous development and implementation of strategy, policy and structure of RCSI Bahrain.

 Before his appointment, Stephen was a senior executive with KPMG global consultancy.
 He was responsible for the Operational running of the KPMG business within Saudi Arabia, Kuwait and Jordan, and led the People and Change advisory service line, advising private and government organisations.
 Stephen began his career in Human Resources with Reed Personnel Services in Birmingham, UK.
 From there he moved to Codemasters, a leading international developer and publisher of Computer games where he diversified his areas of responsibility into a broader operational role.
 In early 2006 he joined Atos Origin Middle East, a leading regional systems integrator based in Bahrain, but covering the Middle East.